 How's your horse’s gut feeling?
 Is his digestive tract on track?
 Stomach a little acidic?
 Hindgut need an overhaul?
-The importance of keeping your horse’s digestion healthy is something we hear often in the equine world.
+The importance of supporting your horse's gastric system is something we hear often in the equine world.
 But good gut health is more than a trendy buzz word.
-The state of your horse’s gut is a gauge for his overall wellbeing.
-In other words: if your horse doesn’t have a healthy gut, you don’t have a healthy, happy horse.
+The state of your horse’s digestion is a gauge for his overall wellbeing—and it's a rather delicate system to keep in line.
+In other words, if your horse doesn’t have a healthy gut, you don’t have a healthy, happy horse.

-So how do you keep your horse’s digestion—hence, entire system—healthy and active?
-This blog will get you up to speed on how the equine gut works, what happens when it doesn’t, and what you can do to help your horse’s digestive system perform better—including adding Daily Gold Stress Relief to his diet.
+So how do you keep your horse’s digestive system healthy and active?
+This blog will get you up to speed on how the equine gut works, what happens when it doesn’t, and what you can do to help your horse’s digestive system perform better.

 It’s helpful to understand the mechanics of our equine friend’s digestion before we dive in, so let’s review some biology for a moment.
 A horse has two major components to its digestive system: the foregut and hindgut.
 You’ve probably heard of both.
 Maybe you've even wondered what their respective jobs are.
 Let’s talk briefly about each.